fadli-ali/aws-cost-alert/README.md

 # AWS Cost Alert System

 ## What this does
 This project automatically sends me an email if my AWS spending goes above $10 in a month.
-No manual checking required — it runs on its own 24/7.
+No manual checking required.
+It runs on its own 24/7.

 ## Why I built this
 As someone learning AWS, it's easy to accidentally leave services running and get charged without knowing.
 This system gives me a safety net so I always know what's happening with my bill.